analogdevicesinc/msdk/Libraries/microROS/MICROROS.md

 publishing #1: std_msgs.msg.Header(stamp=builtin_interfaces.msg.Time(sec=0, nanosec=0), frame_id='fake_ping')
 ```

 In the terminal that's echoing the `/microROS/pong` topic, you should now see a "pong" stamped with the "fake_ping" `frame_id`.
+This has been sent by our microcontroller as a response to our hand-crafted "fake_ping" message.

 ```shell
 ~/repos/msdk/Examples/MAX78000/micro-ROS/ping_pong (dev/micro-ros) » ros2 topic echo /microROS/pong